A foundation for deductive mathematics: Cardinals

 \subsection{Hessenberg's theorem}

 In the classical development this is a key fact about cardinality of sets.
-Here it is a key ingredient in showing `relaxed sets' have the properties expected of sets.
 We go through the proof to check the use of quantification, and because the traditional proof is somewhat muddled by the identification of sets and elements.